Built-in Filters

 Output: Joel

-Returns the first element of the list, or the empty string if the list is empty.
+Returns the first element of a list.
+Returns an empty string if the list is empty.

 last

-Returns the last element of the list, or the empty string if the list is empty.
+Returns the last element of a list.
+Returns an empty string if the list is empty.

 nth

-Returns the Nth (numbered from 0) element of the list, or the empty string if the list is empty.
+Returns the N-th element of a list (0-based index).
+Returns an empty string if the list is empty.

 {{ value | nth(n=2) }}